 The DayBridge partial hospitalization program (PHP) is part of Regions Hospital’s mental health services.
 We’re a recognized leader in providing diagnosis, mental health treatment and crisis intervention services.
 DayBridge has been carefully designed to promote healing, while also providing comfort and safety.

 Our program requires a referral from a mental health professional or medical practitioner, and is currently offered in both a secure, online format and in-person (based on eligibility criteria, client preference and space available).
-This gives our clients the support they need while also reducing COVID-19 risk.
+This gives our clients the support they need while reducing spread of contagious disease.

 DayBridge is for adults 18 years and older who need intensive therapy but can safely live at home with the support of family and friends.
 Most of the people we work with have been referred after completing a hospital stay or have mental health symptoms that require a higher level of care than one-on-one therapy.